The schema browser is the dashboard

 (Admin) > Developer Links > Schema Browser

 The browser displays a list of the available schemas, including external schemas and data sources you have added.
 Each schema contains a collection of queries and tables.
 User-defined queries are grouped together separately from the built-in queries.
-The image below shows the queries and tables in the issues
+Note that the tables and queries displayed are filtered for your permissions within a folder.

 Schemas live in a particular container (project or folder) on LabKey Server, but can be marked as inheritable

 , in which case they are accessible in child folders.
 (For more information on controlling schema heritability in child folders, see Query Metadata